BedrockSolutions/ansible-role-common/README.md

+# jcheroske.ansible-role-common

-# Dependencies
+## Dependencies

 ```bash
 pip install jsonschema
 ```

-# Installation/Usage
+## Installation/Usage

-To use the plugins and modules in another role, create a dependency from that role to this one.
+To use the plugins, modules, and handlers in another role, create a dependency from that role to this one.

 * In the new role, create the file `./meta/main.yml` with the following structure: